wmhilton-stoplight/platform-docs/2.-workspaces/h.branch-management.md

 There are two types of branches shown in the versions dropdown:

 - **Published branches** (called "Versions") are viewable to everyone including Guest and Viewer roles.
-- **Unpublished branches** are only viewable to workspace Makers, Admins, and Owners.
+- **Unpublished branches** are only viewable to users with direct access to the project.

 One use-case for unpublished branches is checking how documentation looks in a Pull Request before merging it.
 If you do [API Design Reviews](../3.-design/c.reviewing-your-api-design.md), unpublished branches would be part of that process.